ysyk2021/the-role-of-feedback-in-employee-goal-setting-techniques-for-providing-effective-feedback-that/src/chapter-1-1.md

-Chapter 1: Introduction: Defining the Role of Feedback in Employee Goal Setting
+Defining the Role of Feedback in Employee Goal Setting
 ===============================================================================

 Feedback plays a crucial role in employee goal setting and performance management.
 In this chapter, we will define the role of feedback in these processes and explore its importance for organizational success.